 How should I take Black Beauty diet pills?

-You should take Black Beauty diet pills once per day.
+You should take Black Beauty once per day.

 Can I take Black Beauty diet pills if I have a health condition?

 Women who are pregnant or nursing, anyone with health conditions of any kind, those under 18 years of age or people taking prescription medications should consult with a healthcare professional prior to using weight-loss supplements, including Black Beauty diet pills.